-Since 1975, I have used my sense of adventure and altruism to take me to many places.
-The path that I have chosen to follow has taken me the length of the Trans-Alaska Pipeline, to Sudan, the Soviet Union, Brazil, and to various places around the Pacific Northwest.
-Over this time I made the transition from film to digital photography.
+The path that I have chosen to follow as a photographer has taken me the length of the Trans-Alaska Pipeline, to Sudan, the Soviet Union, Brazil, Hawaii, and to various places around the great Pacific Northwest.
+It was over this time that I made the transition from film to digital photography.